Otter Creek Wilderness Swimming Spots swimming hole in West Virginia

 About Otter Creek Wilderness Swimming Spots

-Tucked deep inside one of West Virginia's most prized wilderness areas, the swimming holes along Otter Creek feel like a secret that the mountain itself is reluctant to share.
-Fed by cold, clear Appalachian springs and shaded by a dense canopy of hardwoods, these unofficial swimming spots reward hikers with some of the most pristine natural pools in the Mountain State.
+Tucked deep inside one of West Virginia's most prized wilderness areas, the swimming holes along Otter Creek feel like a discovery that the mountain itself is reluctant to share.
+Fed by cold, clear Appalachian springs and shaded by a dense canopy of hardwoods, these unofficial swimming spots reward hikers with some of the most well-preserved natural pools in the Mountain State.
 There are no lifeguards, no concession stands, and no crowds — just you, the sound of rushing water, and the kind of stillness that only true wilderness can offer.

 The Setting and Landscape